 The mission of PT professional education is to graduate knowledgeable, service-oriented practitioners who, by virtue of critical and integrative thinking render independent, evidence-based judgments concerning patient/client needs.
 Learning experiences are provided under the guidance and supervision of competent faculty, in both the classroom and the clinic.

-The Doctor of Physical Therapy Program at Howard University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: email@example.com; website: http://www.capteonline.org.
-The program’s current status is probationary accreditation; for more information see http://www.capteonline.org/WhatWeDo/RecentActions/PublicDisclosureNotices/
+The Doctor of Physical Therapy Program at Howard University is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, Virginia 22314; telephone: 703-706-3245; email: firstname.lastname@example.org; website: http://www.capteonline.org.
+For more information: http://www.capteonline.org/WhatWeDo/RecentActions/PublicDisclosureNotices/

 Graduates of the program are eligible to sit for the state licensure examination, and are entitled to full membership in the professional organization, the American Physical Therapy Association.
 Information regarding state licensure can be obtained from the individual licensing boards.

 Howard University is fully accredited by the Middle States Association of Colleges and Schools.

 - Graduation: During the period of 2012 – 2014, 83% of enrolled students graduated.

 - Licensure: The board passage rate for 2015 – 2016 is 84.4%